pankaj1491/psiz-sonarqube-agent/agent_langgraph/README.md

 [DataRobot Agent Templates](https://github.com/datarobot-community/datarobot-agent-templates) reference for the underlying deployment model.

+## Architecture and local setup

+- See [ARCHITECTURE.md](./ARCHITECTURE.md) for a deep dive into the LangGraph nodes, MCP client/server interplay, Poolside integration, and the execution-state handoffs that power automated SonarQube remediation.
+- The same document also walks through local environment setup (dependencies, MCP server config, optional Poolside enablement, and CLI invocation) so you can run the workflow end-to-end.

 ## MCP configuration

 LangGraph agents now read MCP server definitions from `agent_langgraph/custom_model/mcp_servers.json`